 M/F Suløy is transporting passengers on the crossing between Hareid and Sulesund in Norway and is one of the five ferries that have the solution installed.
 So far, Captain Mindor Lidvar Myrhol is positive about the system provided

 “I have sailed with the solution since December 2018, when we took delivery of the sister ship, and it is the best wind sensor I have ever used for ferry transport.
 It is very robust, and the illuminated display is a great help when sailing at night”

 Bidirectional sailing can be a bit of a challenge.
 Before having the new wind indicator system installed, the ferry operator experienced some challenges when operating in slave and master mode with, e.g. the radar.
 Having a system that features both the true and relative wind indicator makes operation easier.

 However, sailing in an area where the weather conditions can be harsh and changeable makes the crew very dependent on having accurate wind data.
 Especially when calling into port, the crew faces challenges with stream and hard wind from the fells.

 “Some days, it looks as if the wind is hitting the wharf, but the wind sensor which is mounted in 20 meters height indicates that the wind actually is coming from the quay.
 At first, I thought that the sensor was not working correctly, but after some time, we have concluded that these measurements are correct”, Mindor states.

-The gusts from the fells have a significant impact on manoeuvring the ferry when calling the port as the wind direction at water level and at the top of the ferry can be very different.
-Having the measurements from the wind sensor provides Mindor and the crew with more valid wind data on which they can manoeuvre the ferry in the most optimum way.
+The gusts from the fells have a significant impact on maneuvering the ferry when calling the port as the wind direction at water level and at the top of the ferry can be very different.
+Having the measurements from the wind sensor provides Mindor and the crew with more valid wind data on which they can maneuver the ferry in the most optimum way.